What is aerobic exercise?

-How can you know if you are working in the right intensity?
+How can you know if you are working at the right intensity?
 Using an RPE (Rate of Perceived Exertion) chart can help you to determine the appropriate intensity.
 The scale uses a 1 to 10 rating system.
 One is very light, such as walking to the refrigerator for a glass of milk.
 Ten would be a very significant level, representing maximal exercise.
 Ten would be indicative of not being able to take another step without fear of collapse.
 It is not recommended for anyone to work at a rate of 10 without strict supervision by a healthcare provider.
 Moderate intensity is the level of exercise that is most recommended, and can be determined by a rating between a 3 and a 5.

 Warming up and cooling down

 Every session of aerobic exercise should include a warm-up and cool-down.
 The warm-up period should not include static stretching, but should instead be a gradual increase in pace and intensity of the exercise.
-This allows for the body to increase blood flow to the muscles, and decreases the likelihood of a muscle or joint injury.
+This allows the body to increase blood flow to the muscles and decreases the likelihood of a muscle or joint injury.
 The warm-up should last between 5 and 10 minutes.
 The cool-down session should last a similar amount of time as the warm-up, with the pace gradually decreasing.
 Stretching exercises would be appropriate after aerobic exercise.

 Progression of aerobic exercise

 Progression to higher intensities of exercise should be based on individual exercise tolerance.
 There are 3 methods for challenging aerobic fitness: